titu1994/Keras-Classification-Models/README.md

 A set of models which allow easy creation of Keras models to be used for classification purposes.
 Also contains modules which offer implementations of recent papers.

+#  <a href="https://github.com/titu1994/keras-squeeze-excite-network">Squeeze and Excite Networks in Keras</a>
+Implementation of Squeeze and Excite networks in Keras.
+Supports ResNet and Inception v3 models currently.
+Support for Inception v4 and Inception-ResNet-v2 will also come once the paper comes out.

+Available at : <a href="https://github.com/titu1994/keras-squeeze-excite-network">Squeeze and Excite Networks in Keras</a>

 # <a href="https://github.com/titu1994/Keras-DualPathNetworks">Dual Path Networks in Keras</a>
 Implementation of [Dual Path Networks](https://arxiv.org/abs/1707.01629), which combine the grouped convolutions of ResNeXt with the dense connections of DenseNet into two path